genevate/style_guides/programming/languages/ruby/ruby.md

 ## Modules

 - Modules allow code to be namespaced.
-- When defining modules, use nesting instead of shorthand:
+- When defining modules, use nesting instead of a flat structure:

           # No
           module ParentModule::ChildModule